-In this third installment of our series on Christmas around South America, we’ll talk about some of the colorful traditions of a Colombian Christmas.
-This gorgeous country, located in northern part of South America, is known for its emeralds, its wonderful coffee, and as the birthplace of famous author Gabriel Garcia Marquez, who was one of the inventors of a style of writing known as magical surrealism.
-Colombia has its own unique style of Christmas magic as well.
+In this installment of our series on Christmas around South America, we’ll talk about some of the colorful traditions of a Colombian Christmas.
+This gorgeous country, located in the northern part of South America, is known for its emeralds, its wonderful coffee, and as the birthplace of famous magical surrealist author Gabriel Garcia Marquez.

 A Colombian tradition, which is also practiced in Ecuador and Venezuela, is known as the Novena de Aguinaldos.
 This custom is practiced during the nine nights leading up to Christmas Eve.
 Colombian families take it in turn to host a Novena party, which includes a set of Christmas prayers, followed by the singing of Christmas songs known as villancicos, festive merriment, and Christmas food and drink.

-As in Peru and Bolivia, a special meal is consumed on the night of Christmas Eve.
-Among the special Colombian Christmas foods are lechona, a pork roast with a filling of peas and rice; arepas, fried cornmeal cakes filled with meat or vegetables; ajiaco bogotano, a flavorful chicken, potato, and corn soup, and natillas, a creamy Christmas custard.
-Here is a recipe for natillas you can try at home.
+The Christmas meal in Colombia is frequently consumed before midnight mass.
+Among the special Colombian Christmas foods are lechona, a pork roast with a filling of peas and rice; arepas, fried cornmeal cakes filled with meat or vegetables; ajiaco bogotano, a flavorful chicken, potato, and corn soup.

-A post- Christmas celebration, known as el Día de Los Inocentes, takes place on December 28th.
-This celebration commemorates the day on which the biblical King Herod commanded the slaughter of male children under two years of age in order to prevent the prophesy of his downfall.
-While it has serious origins, this is known as a day of jokes and fun throughout Colombia as well as a day to celebrate childhood, perhaps as a sort of antidote to the unspeakable crime portrayed in the story that inspired it.
-Activities benefitting children and celebrating childhood are staged around the country.
-Television programs may show bloopers and mistakes people made throughout the year, for laughs.
+Despite its gruesome origins, this is known as a day of jokes and fun throughout Colombia as well as a day to celebrate childhood, perhaps as a sort of antidote to the unspeakable crime portrayed in the story that inspired it.
+Activities benefiting children and celebrating childhood are staged around the country.
+Television programs even show bloopers and mistakes people made throughout the year for laughs.